#TheBrandPublisher - A conversation with:

 The Chief Packaging Officer team L-R: Keith R. Reynolds, Dennis Reaves, Kenneth Lempit, Ellie Becker

 Chief Packaging Officer was the first Inbound Journalism industry media property.
-The initiative generated hundres of leads in less than a year from a standing start, created a commanding voice in the packaging industry and boosted the enterprise value of Kodak's DESIGN2LAUNCH division by 16x more than an offer two years prior -- resulting in the sale of the division.
-Read the recap, or access full playback of this fascinating round table discussion of the GM's take on why running your content marketing like a publisher makes great business sense.
+The initiative generated hundreds of leads in less than a year from a standing start, created a commanding voice in the packaging industry and boosted the enterprise value of Kodak's DESIGN2LAUNCH division by 16x more than an offer two years prior -- resulting in the sale of the division.
+Read #TheBrandPublisher recap, or access full playback of this fascinating round table discussion featuring the GM's take on why running your content marketing like a publisher makes great business sense.

 This Austin Lawrence webinar (3/2/17) offers an insider's look at a success story for Kodak, a brand that was suffering from the effects of bankruptcy in 2014.
 This effort also gave birth to Inbound Journalism, a new and better way to use content and industry news to create pipeline and enterprise value.
 This webinar is a panel discussion on the lessons learned and past, present and future of Inbound Marketing.